Cosy up with this warming oven-baked butternut and lentil curry with a spiced tomato and red lentil sauce, butternut squash, and greens.

 with Cashew Sour Cream

-CURRY SPICES – use what you have – a curry powder blend, Berbere Spice or any other curry type blend you have – adjust heat to your taste.
-If, like me, you love spices & heat, add max quantity.
-If you prefer mild, start with less & add as your taste.
+CURRY SPICES – use what you have – a curry powder blend, Berbere Spice, or any other curry type blend you have – adjust the heat to your taste.
+If, like me, you love spices & heat, add the maximum quantity.
+If you prefer mild, start with less & add to your taste.

 SWAP BUTTERNUT use fresh or frozen pumpkin, kabocha, buttercup, acorn, yams, sweet potato, carrot, cauliflower – cooking times may vary.

-ADD CREAMY COCONUT – for a creamier coconut curry add 1 can coconut milk + 2 cups water – rinse the can.
+ADD CREAMY COCONUT – for a creamier coconut curry, add 1 can of coconut milk + 2 cups water – rinse the can.